colinkiama/colinkiama-www/content/blog/how-i-code-in-2022.md

 I'm exteremely grateful to live in a time when such a resource exists.
 New things are being added to the web constantly.
-This website is a great way of learing about what APIs are out there, what's possible and also, what browsers support what features.
+This website is a great way of learing about what APIs are out there, what's possible and also, which browsers support certain features.

 ### [Can I use](https://caniuse.com/)